 Each foot has four arches.
 There’s the medial arch (the one you think about) on the inside of the foot, a lateral arch (outside of the foot), a transverse arch (across the foot), and a metatarsal arch (ball of the foot).
 All are vital to the correct alignment of the feet and, in particular, the ankle joint on which all your weight initially rests.
-One or more of those arches (usually the medial and/or metatarsal) out of alignment can start a chain reaction of muscle imbalances throughout the body that subsequently may be at least part of the reason for headaches.
+One or more of those arches (usually the medial and/or metatarsal) out of alignment can start a chain reaction of muscle imbalances throughout the body that subsequently may be at least part of the reason for headaches and migraines.

 When the weight is off your feet (as in sitting or laying down), the top of your feet and toes should be level.
 If your toes pull back and then curl down and your big toe is starting to pull inwards, that is a sign the metatarsal arch (ball of the foot) is starting to collapse due to too much pressure on the ball of the foot.
 It is also usually indicative of high arches.
 In some cases you will notice the tendons to the toes in the top of the feet are visible and hard.
 All those effects will take your foot alignment out of neutral and will contribute to a range of muscle imbalances throughout your body.

 Ankle Joint Alignment